Our Review Process

-After scouring customer reviews, researching popular brands, and testing dozens of cat litters ourselves, we’ve come to understand what makes a great cat litter.
-We’ve chosen the following 11 cat litters as the best you can buy in Canada.
+After scouring customer reviews, researching popular brands, and testing dozens of cat litters ourselves, we’ve discovered the ten best cat litters in Canada.

 In the comparison table below, we’ve highlighted some of the most important features of each product.
 You’ll find more detailed information about each product later in the article.